projectsveltos/sveltos/docs/register-cluster.md

+---
+title: Register Cluster
+description: Sveltos comes with support to automatically discover ClusterAPI powered clusters.
+Any other cluster (GKE for instance) can easily be registered with Sveltos.
+tags:
+    - Kubernetes
+    - add-ons
+    - helm
+    - clusterapi
+authors:
+    - Gianluca Mardente
+---
 Sveltos comes with support to automatically discover [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered clusters.
 This means that if Sveltos is deployed in a management cluster with CAPI, no action needs to be taken for Sveltos to manage add-ons on ClusterAPI powered clusters.
 Sveltos will watch for *clusters.cluster.x-k8s.io"* instances and program those accordingly.

 Any other cluster (GKE for instance) can easily be registered with Sveltos.
-After that, Sveltos can manage Kubernetes add-ons on all the clusters seamless.
+After that, Sveltos can <a href="https://projectsveltos.github.io/sveltos/configuration/">manage Kubernetes add-ons </a> on all the clusters seamless.

 ## Register cluster